socrateslee/paipe/README.md

 Each section in the `paipe.yaml` file defines a **profile**.
 Here's a breakdown of the profile settings:

-- **`provider`**: Specifies the LLM provider.
+- **`protocol`**: Specifies the LLM API protocol.
 Currently, `paipe` is configured to use `openai` which can interface with various providers through platforms like OpenRouter or directly with specific APIs.
 - **`api_key`**: Your API key for the chosen provider.  **Replace the placeholder `'YOUR_API_KEY_HERE'` with your actual API key.**
 - **`base_url`**: The API base URL for the provider.
 For OpenRouter, it's typically `'https://openrouter.ai/api/v1'`.
 - **`model`**: The specific LLM model to use from the provider.
 The available models depend on your chosen provider and API key access.
 Examples include `'google/gemini-2.0-pro-exp-02-05:free'`, `'qwen2-72b-instruct'`, `'deepseek/deepseek-r1:free'`, etc.